junxit/us-congress-bills-111/bill.md

   >   - **(1)** depicts actual conduct in which 1 or more living non-human mammals, birds, reptiles, or amphibians is intentionally crushed, burned, drowned, suffocated, impaled, or otherwise subjected to serious bodily injury (as defined in section 1365 and including conduct that, if committed against a person and in the special maritime and territorial jurisdiction of the United States, would violate section 2241 or 2242); and
   >   - **(2)** is obscene.
   > - **(b)** *Prohibitions*
-  >   - **(1)** *Creation of animal crush videos* It shall be unlawful for any person to knowingly create an animal crush video, or to attempt or conspire to do so, if—
+  >   - **(1)** *Creation of animal crush videos* It shall be unlawful for any person to knowingly create an animal crush video, if—
   >     - **(A)** the person intends or has reason to know that the animal crush video will be distributed in, or using a means or facility of, interstate or foreign commerce; or
   >     - **(B)** the animal crush video is distributed in, or using a means or facility of, interstate or foreign commerce.
-  >   - **(2)** *Distribution of animal crush videos* It shall be unlawful for any person to knowingly sell, market, advertise, exchange, or distribute an animal crush video in, or using a means or facility of, interstate or foreign commerce, or to attempt or conspire to do so.
+  >   - **(2)** *Distribution of animal crush videos* It shall be unlawful for any person to knowingly sell, market, advertise, exchange, or distribute an animal crush video in, or using a means or facility of, interstate or foreign commerce.
-  > - **(c)** *Extraterritorial application* Subsection (b) shall apply to the knowing sale, marketing, advertising, exchange, distribution, or creation of an animal crush video outside of the United States, or any attempt or conspiracy to do so, if—
+  > - **(c)** *Extraterritorial application* Subsection (b) shall apply to the knowing sale, marketing, advertising, exchange, distribution, or creation of an animal crush video outside of the United States, if—
   >   - **(1)** the person engaging in such conduct intends or has reason to know that the animal crush video will be transported into the United States or its territories or possessions; or
-  >   - **(2)** the animal crush video is transported into the United States or its territories or possessions.”
+  >   - **(2)** the animal crush video is transported into the United States or its territories or possessions.
   > - **(d)** *Penalty* Any person who violates subsection (b) shall be fined under this title, imprisoned for not more than 7 years, or both.
   > - **(e)** *Exceptions*
   >   - **(1)** *In general* This section shall not apply with regard to any visual depiction of—